netosabre24/Module_6_challenge/README.md

 * Retrieved the nearest city name

 ## Customer Travel Destinations Map
-* Used input statements to retrieve customer weather preferences
+* Input statements to retrieve customer weather preferences
-* Used the preferences to filter and identify potential travel locations nd nearby hotels
+* preferences to filter and identify potential travel locations nd nearby hotels
 * Displayed destinations on a marker layer map with pop-up markers

 ## Travel Itinerary Map
-* Used Google Directions API to create a travel itinerary
+* Google Directions API to create a travel itinerary
 * Displayed the route between cities
 * Created a marker layer map with pop-up marker for each city on the itinerary